IMTS Definition

 Trade Balance

-In May 2025, the country’s trade balance recorded a surplus of N$121 million, an improvement when compared to a revised deficit of N$1.8 billion recorded in the previous month.
-Between May 2024 and May 2025, the country experienced persistent trade deficits (Chart 4), with a trade surplus occurring only in May 2025.
-Over this period, the trade balance averaged a deficit of N$2.9 billion, indicating the country’s continued reliance on foreign goods to satisfy domestic demand.
+In August 2025, the country’s trade balance recorded a record-breaking deficit since January 2025 amounting to N$5.3 billion.
+This is a worse off-trade balance when compared to a deficit of N$13 million recorded in the previous month.
+Between August 2024 and August 2025, the country experienced persistent trade deficits (Chart 4), with a consecutive trade surplus occurring in May and June 2025.
+Over this period, the trade balance averaged a deficit of N$2.7 billion, indicating the country’s continued reliance on foreign goods to meet domestic demand.

 Trade in AfCFTA

-Considering the above and focusing on Namibia’s intra-trade within the AfCFTA context, in July 2025, the country exported goods worth N$5.1 billion to the African continent.
-Subsequently, the country imported goods worth N$6.1 billion from the continent, yielding a trade deficit of N$1.0 billion.
-A comparison of Namibia’s trade with Africa and the rest of the world reveals that intra-Africa exports account for 40.7 percent of total exports, while imports from Africa represent 48.7 percent of total imports.
+Considering the above and focusing on Namibia’s intra-trade within the AfCFTA context, in August 2025, the country exported goods worth N$4.4 billion to the African continent.
+On the other hand, the country imported goods worth N$6.3 billion from the continent, yielding a trade deficit of N$1.9 billion.
+A comparison of Namibia’s trade with Africa and the rest of the world reveals that intra-Africa exports account for 42.8 percent of total exports, while imports from Africa represent 51.3 percent of total imports.

 Commodity of the Month